SamThompson/BubbleActions/README.md

 on ui elements by simply dragging your finger.

 ##Screenshots
 1 | 2 | 3
 --- | --- | ---
 ![1](http://i.imgur.com/jbI6Bay.gif) | ![2](http://i.imgur.com/YEtNBmn.gif)  | ![3](http://i.imgur.com/BKllyFY.gif)

+##Requirements and dependencies
+`BubbleActions` works with api level 16 and higher.
+It also is dependent on appcompat-v7.

 ##Gradle